dimanikulin/dimanikulin/PublishWhere1_en.md

 For more information on how to publish, please go [to](https://help.hackernoon.com/how-do-i-get-published).

 # hashnode
-[Hashnode](https://hashnode.com/) is a one-stop platform to start blogging as a developer.
+[Hashnode](https://hashnode.com/) is a platform for developers to share their knowledge and connect with other developers in the community.
+It offers features like customizable blogs, newsletters, and discussions.

 *Begin a blog, share knowledge, attain creator independence, and grow your career.*

 It has a content editor like WordPad.